SwissClinicalTrialOrganisation/secuTrialR/README.md

 - do NOT have the meta data duplicated into all tables
 - are UTF-8 encoded

-You can use the `check-export_options()` function on a secuTrialdata object to identify where your export may differ.
+You can use the `check_export_options()` function on a secuTrialdata object to identify where your export may differ.

 ## Basic usage
 Load the package